Two alums pose in front of a sea of tables at an awards dinner

 See all past distinguished alumni Nominate a Saint

-On February 25, 2023, Saint Martin's University inducted five new members as the 2023 class of Distinguished Alumni.
+On February 20, 2026, Saint Martin's University will induct six new members as the 2026 class of Distinguished Alumni.
 Each in their unique way has inspired leadership, service, and professional success that has transformed the lives of others.
 Their bios are listed below.

 Interested in being more involved with the Distinguished Alumni Awards?
 Consider joining the Saint Martin's National Alumni Board!